slackapi/bolt-js/docs/_future/getting_started_future.md

 slack trigger create --trigger-def "triggers/hello-world-trigger.json"
 ```

-The above command will create a link trigger, which is run by clicking on a given URL, for the selected workspace.
+The above command will create a link trigger belonging to the selected workspace.
 Make sure to select the workspace you want and that it is appended by `(dev)`.
 This will create a dev instance of your app.
 Once the trigger is successfully created, you should see an output like this:

 ```
 ⚡ Trigger created